jeff4/bionotes.github.io/index.md

 	* How to tell?
 Simplest way is to start with a black mouse ICM and inject transgenic white mouse cells.
 The pups which are born striped black and white have a mix of both types of cells.
 	* Finally, does the genetic modification breed true?
 It depends on which of the chimeric cells made it into the germline of the pup.
 If no, then mutations stay in the pup.
 If yes, then the mutations are passed on to the following generation.
 * What happens in the petri dish before re-implantation?
 	* How do we target a desired gene we want to knock out?
+We use **negative selection**, aka, if the desired gene transfer did *not* happen, then the ES cell fails to survive.
+Specifically, we pair the knock-in gene we wish to insert with a [thymidine kinase](https://en.wikipedia.org/wiki/Thymidine_kinase) gene which kills the host if the ES cell is placed in [HAT medium](https://en.wikipedia.org/wiki/Thymidine_kinase#Selection_of_hybridomas).

 ---